 Plant-powered soundsystem wizard.
 Writer.
 MC.
 Musician.
 Creative.
 South London. soundcloud.com/assemblist facebook.com/assemblistmusic twitter.com/assemblistmusic .... instagram.com/assemblist

 Yo!
 I created the Lock In Youtube Channel, which I mix for as Kamer.
-I'm the content manager at Japan Nakama too.
-Bored?
-Read my poetry and buy me chocolate biscuits.
+Lock into my radio show on Codesouth every Wednesday 00:00 - 02:00 to hear my reviews in the mix.
+Check my articles over on Japan Nakama too.
+Still bored?
+Read my poetry and buy me pie.

 North London via Bristol, and Trusik writer since 2017.
 Underwhelming DJ and producer, outstanding sarcast.